Safe Spaces Should Be Safe

 Help us protect The Center, its staff, and the community it serves.
 This site details leadership failures at the LGBTQ Center Long Beach.
 50 current and former staff, volunteers, clients, and community partners as well as former board members and fundraisers signed a formal letter to the board detailing the Executive Director's toxic leadership and poor management.
-The goal is accountability and a change in course, not punishment.
+The goal is not punishment, but accountability and a change in course.

 What this is about